microsoft/PowerApps-Azure-Lab/README.md

 This lab has two key objectives:
 - To demonstrate how Power Apps platform can help unlock the potential of untapped assets within an Enterprise ( legacy APIs, data sources, processes) with a low-code / no code approach.
 - Learn to create a cross-platform application user experience using Microsoft Power Apps to consume these RESTful APIs through custom connectors
+- `[Optional/Bonus Lab]` Learn how to enable Application Lifecycle Management (ALM) and setup Azure DevOps for the application

 ## Prerequisites